 California State University

-As we flew the ROV Tiburon from the floor of "Big Valley" up a slope of jumbled basaltic rock, we came upon small stands of bamboo coral.
-I was excited to see them because collecting samples of this large coral is my main objective for this expedition.
-Prior to sampling the bamboo colonies we took a series of photographs of each colony.
-In each photograph we placed a set of lasers separated by a known distance (29 cm).
-This will allow us to know how big the colonies were prior to sampling.
-For each colony I wanted to get two small branches.
-This was accomplished using the robotic arm by carefully reaching in to snap off a small limb.
-Each limb was placed in a special file-like box to keep track of the colony and location from which the sample came.
-We managed to collect samples from 4 colonies in two different locations this day.
-Over the next few days I plan to sample in the same manner at two more locations on Davidson Seamount.
+As we "flew" the remotely operated vehicle (ROV) Tiburon from the floor of "Big Valley" up a slope of jumbled basaltic (lava) rock, we came upon small stands of bamboo coral.
+I was excited to see them, because collecting samples of this large coral is my main objective on this expedition.
+Prior to sampling the bamboo colonies, we took a series of photographs of each colony.
+In each photograph, we placed a set of lasers separated by a known distance — 29 cm, in this case.
+The lasers will allow us to determine the size of the colonies prior to sampling.
+I wanted to get two small branches from each colony, which we accomplished using the ROV's robotic arm to carefully reach in and snap off a small limb.
+Each limb was placed in a special file-like box to keep track of the colony and the location from which the sample came.
+Today, we managed to collect samples from four colonies in two different locations.
+Over the next few days, I plan to sample in the same manner at two more locations on Davidson Seamount.

-In addition to collecting bamboo coral samples, I am interested in other species.
+In addition to collecting bamboo coral samples, I am interested in other coral species.
 Specifically, I did some age and growth work on a pink coral (Corallium sp.) colony collected in 2002 from Davidson Seamount.
-I determined that this 30 cm colony was more than 120 years old and could be as old as 200 years.
-While searching for bamboo corals yesterday, we discovered that pink coral is very common on a hill we later called "Corallium Cap".
-While in this area we carefully collected a full pink coral colony attached to a rock.
-This coral is very brittle, but the skilled handling of the ROV pilots made an intact collection possible.
+I determined that this 30 cm colony was more than 120 years old, and it could be as old as 200 years.
+While searching for bamboo corals yesterday, we discovered that pink coral is very common on a hill we later called "Corallium Cap."
+Here we carefully collected a full pink coral colony attached to a rock.
+This coral is very brittle, but the ROV pilots handled the sample with skill, collecting it intact.
 This specimen is currently stored in the freezer and will undergo more precise age determinations back at my lab at Moss Landing Marine Labs.

 Sign up for the Ocean Explorer E-mail Update List.